Thickness dependent rare earth segregation in magnetron deposited NdCo$_{4.6}$ thin films studied by Xray reflectivity and Hard Xray photoemission: EXPERIMENT

 \section{EXPERIMENT}

-Samples were co-deposited by three confocal magnetron sputtering guns, Co, Nd and Si.
-The Co gun pointed normal to the substrate whereas the Nd and Si guns formed an angle of 30$^{\circ}$ at opposite sides to the normal of the sample.
+The samples were co-deposited using three confocal magnetron sputtering guns, Co, Nd and Si.
+The Co gun was normal to the substrate whereas the Nd and Si guns formed an angle of 30$^{\circ}$ on opposite sides to the normal of the sample.
 The Ar pressure during deposition was 3$\times10^{-3}$ mbar, with a base pressure of 1$\times10^{-8}$ mbar.
-The thin films were deposited on the native oxide of boron doped silicon substrates at a rate of 2 \AA$ /sec$.
-All films have a protective capping layer of 3 nm thick silicon.
-Deposition rates and concentration were calibrated by a quartz balanced and x-ray reflectometry.
-The atomic concentration of the NdCo compound, NdCo$_{4.6}$, was chosen because it gives the highest magnetic moment and PMA constant $K_{u}$.
-Pure cobalt thin films of the same thickness were deposited in the same set of experiments to have a reference of cobalt magnetizations and layer interfaces.
-The magnetization and hysteresis loops (HL) of the samples were measured using a vibrating sample magnetometer (VSM) and a alternate gradient magnetometer (AGM).
-XRR measurements were done in a two axes difractometer (PANalytical X'pert) adapted to reflectometry measurements using a photon energy of 8.04 keV (Cu $K_{\alpha^{*}}$).
-HAXPES spectroscopy was done at the ESRF synchrotron in the BM25 beamline \cite{spline}.
+The thin films were deposited on the native oxide of boron doped silicon substrates at a rate of 2 \AA$ /$sec.
+The voltage bias and power applied to the magnetron guns during deposition were approximately 430 V and 0.10 kW for Co, and 330 V and 0.03 kW for Nd.
+All the films had a protective capping layer of 3 nm thick silicon.
+Deposition rates and concentration were calibrated using a quartz balance and XRR.

+The atomic concentration of the NdCo compound, NdCo$_{4.6}$, was chosen because it gives the highest magnetic moment and PMA energy $K_{u}$.
+Pure cobalt thin films of the same thickness were deposited in the same set of experiments to obtain a reference for cobalt magnetizations and layer interfaces.
+The magnetization and hysteresis loops (HL) of the samples were measured using a vibrating sample magnetometer (VSM) and an alternating gradient magnetometer (AGM).
+XRR measurements were performed in a two-axis difractometer (PANalytical X'pert) adapted to reflectometry measurements using a photon energy of 8.04 keV (Cu $K_{\alpha^{*}}$).

+HAXPES was performed at the ESRF synchrotron in the BM25 beamline \cite{spline}.
 Measurements were done at UHV and RT using a cylindrical analyzer\cite{a_cilindrico} with a pass energy of 100 eV using incident photon energies of 7, 10 and 13 keV corresponding to a $\lambda_{IMFP}$ for cobalt of 7.2 nm, 9.8 nm and 12.3 nm respectively.
-The angle of incidence of the X ray beam was 5$^{\circ}$ with respect to the plane of the sample.
-The electron analyzer collected the photoemitted electrons near the orthogonal direction from the incoming beam, at 15$^{\circ}$ with respect to the normal of the sample.
+The angle of incidence of the X ray beam was 5$^{\circ}$ with respect to the sample plane.
+The electron analyzer collected the photoemitted electrons near the orthogonal direction from the incoming beam, at 15$^{\circ}$ with respect to the normal direction of the sample.